tsoding/bng/README.md

       - [x] Call a WASM function that turns the file into Image Data
       - [x] Take out the Image Data from WASM memory and display it
     - [ ] Add more interesting features to bng to test the support
+    - [ ] Reusable BNG library that works both natively and being compiled to WASM